St. Andrew Presbyterian Church

 Picture

-About the Art: Moyers, Mike.
-Israel, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. https://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=57141 [retrieved October 6, 2025].
-Original source: Mike Moyers, https://www.mikemoyersfineart.com/.
+: Miller, Mary Jane.
+Pentecost (A Second Version), from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. https://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=59681 [retrieved May 18, 2026].
+Original source: Mary Jane Miller, https://www.millericons.com/.

 If you can't join us, you can still watch the service in real-time.
 Join us in person or watch it here live Sunday morning, 10:00am.
 You can view it upon completion by clicking on the video graphic to the left.

 We continue to keep our financial commitments to our mission partners and staff.
-If you are not yet able to join us, thank you for remembering to send in your financial pledges and offerings or donating here.
+If you are not yet able to join us, thank you for remembering to send in your financial pledges and offerings or donating here in support of our ministry.

 0 Comments